jedisct1/minisign/README.md

     $ minisign -G

-The public key is put into the `minisign.pub` file, and the secret key into the `minisign.key` file.
+The public key is printed and put into the `minisign.pub` file.
+The secret key is encrypted and saved as `minisign.key` file.

 Signing a file
 --------------

-    $ minisign -S -m myfile.txt
+    $ minisign -Sm myfile.txt

 Or to include a comment in the signature, that will be verified and displayed when verifying the file:

-    $ minisign -S -m myfile.txt -t 'This comment will be signed as well'
+    $ minisign -Sm myfile.txt -t 'This comment will be signed as well'

 The signature is put into `myfile.txt.minisig`.

 Verifying a file
 ----------------

-    $ minisign -V -P RWQf6LRCGA9i53mlYecO4IzT51TGPpvWucNSCh1CBM0QTaLn73Y7GFO3 -m myfile.txt
+    $ minisign -Vm myfile.txt -P RWQf6LRCGA9i53mlYecO4IzT51TGPpvWucNSCh1CBM0QTaLn73Y7GFO3

 or

-    $ minisign -V -p signature.pub -m myfile.txt
+    $ minisign -Vm myfile.txt -p signature.pub

 This requires the signature `myfile.txt.minisig` to be present in the same directory.

-The public key can either reside in a file (`./minisign.pub` by default) or can be directly specified on the command line.
+The public key can either reside in a file (`./minisign.pub` by default) or be directly specified on the command line.

 Usage
 -----

     $ minisign -G [-p pubkey] [-s seckey]
     $ minisign -S [-x sigfile] [-s seckey] [-c untrusted_comment] [-t trusted_comment] -m file